Collarbone Pain and MS: What Can Cause Sharp Stabbing Sensations? | MyMSTeam

 Multiple sclerosis (MS) is a chronic disease that causes a range of symptoms.
-Several members of MyMSTeam, the online social network and support group for people with MS, have reported experiencing pain in areas like the collarbone, neck, and jaw.
-Pain in the collarbone could be caused by MS, but it could also be related to other conditions or injuries.
+Several members of MyMSTeam have reported experiencing pain in areas like the collarbone, neck, and jaw.
+Pain in these locations could be associated with MS or related to other conditions or injuries.
+Talking to your MS specialist is vital to help identify what’s causing pain and how best to manage any new or worsening symptoms.

 What Causes Pain in the Collarbone, Neck, or Jaw in MS?